The Stolen Princess: Box office

-During the first weekend in Ukraine, the film collected 21 million UAH ($0.8 million) in its box office.
-During five weekends, the film collected 35,857,041 UAH and hit a record among films produced in Ukraine.
-Top 5 highest-earning Ukrainian films of all time.
+During the first weekend in Ukraine, the film collected ₴21 million ($0.8 million) in its box office.
+During five weekends, the film collected ₴35,857,041 and hit a record among films produced in Ukraine.
+The film came in top 5 of highest-earning Ukrainian films in the country.

 Reviews

 The film got mixed reviews.
-The audience noted the lack of Ukrainian flavor and blind copying of Hollywood standards, inappropriate references to current reality, and lack of charisma among certain characters.
-However, the reviewers have also praised high animation standards, clever jokes, and the animated feature film appealing to topics of interest to both adults and children.
+The audience noted the lack of Ukrainian flavor and blind copying of Hollywood standards, inappropriate contemporary references, and lack of charisma among certain characters, but the reviewers have also praised high animation standards, clever jokes, and the animated feature film appealing to topics of interest to both adults and children.